 - Data collected shows traffic speeds in excess of the 50 km/h speed limit.

 Jim Common Drive North

-- Resident concerns about the trail crossing on the southern end of the road and near the playground.
+- Residents expressed concerns about the trail crossing on the southern end of the road and near the playground.

 - Residents were supportive of the 2013 temporary speed hump pilot project located near the playground.

-In October 2016, workshops and an online survey were conducted to gather resident concerns and priorities.
-The summary report is available here.
-(491.2 KB)
+In addition to the Open House and online survey in January 2017, workshops and an online survey were conducted in October 2016 to gather resident concerns and priorities.
+That summary report is available here.

-Strathcona County is committed to working with residents and other stakeholders to develop a solution that is economically viable, technically feasible, environmentally compatible and publically acceptable.
-Public engagement for this initiative is being conducted at the “Listen and Learn” level.
+Public engagement for this initiative was conducted at the “Listen and Learn” level.
 Learn more about the County’s Public Engagement Policy and Framework here.